 Around the inner moat of the Imperial Palace, 5 kilometers in circumference , in the very heart of Tokyo, many high-rise buildings are standing.
-Along the east of the inner moat, about 2 kilometers long, in particular, Japan's largest besiness centers, called Marunouchi and Hibiya, are lying.
-The buildings in this are used to be restricted to the maximum height of 31 meters before the Second World War because of keeping good cityscape.
-However this restriction was lifted during the period of high economic growth after the war, thus most old buildings ware reconstructed into high-rise buildings.
-But the old buildings standing in the front row of the inner moat still remain as it were, 31 meters high, as shown in the picture.
+Along the east of the inner moat, about 2 kilometers long, in particular, Japan's largest busyness centers, called Marunouchi and Hibiya, are lying.
+The buildings in this area used to be restricted to the maximum height of 31 meters before the Second World War in order to keep good cityscape.
+However this restriction was lifted during the period of high economic growth after the war, thus most old buildings were reconstructed into high-rise buildings.
+But the old buildings standing in the front row of the inner moat still remain as they were, 31 meters high, as shown in the picture.

-As these buildings just face the Imperial Palace, where the Emperor and Empress live together, Japanese people don't allow to build taller buildings than old ones.
+As these buildings just face the Imperial Palace, where the Emperor and Empress live together, Japanese people haven't reconstructed the taller buildings than old ones.

 Licensed tour guide,travel consultant,